evmcnb/quartz/content/full/Extradural haematoma.md

 ## Signs

 - **Lucid Interval:** A period of consciousness between the head injury and the onset of symptoms.
-This may last hours to days before a bleed declares itself by falling [[Glasgow Coma Scale|GCS]]
+This may last hours to days before a bleed declares itself by falling [[Full/Glasgow Coma Scale|GCS]]

 ## Diagnostic Tests